 Welcome to the WWV Amateur Radio Club and WWØWWV

-The next meeting for the WWV Amateur Radio Club will be held on Thursday, May 22, 2025, at 6pm MDST via Zoom.
+The next meeting for the WWV Amateur Radio Club is on Thursday, Ocrtober 23, 2025, at 6pm MDST via Zoom.

-The Zoom meetings will be open at 5:30pm MDST for shooting the breeze for about 30 minutes until our meeting STARTS OFFICIALLY AT 6PM MDST.
+The Zoom meeting will open at 5:30pm MDST for shooting the breeze for about 30 minutes until our meeting STARTS OFFICIALLY AT 6PM MDST.

 Description of the logging module under development.